-Ex-UBS AG (UBS) managing director Peter Ghavami and two former colleagues were convicted of rigging bids for contracts for investing proceeds of municipal bond sales.
+Ex-UBS AG (UBS:US) managing director Peter Ghavami and two former colleagues were convicted of rigging bids for contracts for investing proceeds of municipal bond sales.

 After about two days of deliberations, jurors in New York today found Ghavami, Gary Heinz and Michael Welty guilty of wire fraud conspiracy for rigging bids from August 2001 to July 2002 and arranging to pay kickbacks to the brokerage firm CDR Financial Products Inc. in exchange for help in manipulating auctions.